LukasJuelich/bahn-scraper/README.md

 # bahn-scraper

-Small project to learn webscraping with node.js with puppeteer, cheerio and mongodb.
+Small project to learn webscraping with node.js, puppeteer, cheerio and mongodb.

 Supposed to be sheduled with crontab.